njudd/ggrain/README.md

   geom_rain()
 ```

-We welcome all contribution.
+We welcome all contributions.
 Please make a pull request if you would like to add a new feature!

 Current dev goals: